Nutanix Prism Central MCP server

 Stats

-The MCP Nutanix server enables interaction between Large Language Models (LLMs) and Nutanix Prism Central APIs, allowing the models to retrieve information about various Nutanix resources such as VMs, clusters, hosts, and more through a standardized protocol interface.
+This Nutanix MCP server enables Large Language Models to interact with Nutanix Prism Central APIs, allowing for resource listing and detailed information retrieval through a standardized protocol interface.

 Installation